 Dosages For All Ages:

-If the risk of exposure to ordinary flu is very high, we adults take 1-2 tablespoons of elderberry syrup (or a dropperful of the vodka-based tincture) every four to six hours or at the first sign of cold or flu.
-It is not meant to be taken long term as a preventative***.
+If exposed to cold or flu OR at the first sign of cold or flu, we adults take 1-2 TBSP of elderberry syrup (or a dropperful of the vodka-based tincture) every four to six waking hours for up to a week.
+Stop and start as needed.
+It is not meant to be taken long term (for weeks on end) as a preventative***.

 Children: